meilisearch/firestore-meilisearch/CONTRIBUTING.md

 "version": "X.X.X",
 ```

-2. Test the extension by installing it on Firestore database:
+2. Test the extension by installing it in Firestore:
 ```bash
 firebase ext:install . --project=[your_project_id]
 ```